 Given that technologies are more and more sophisticated, mechanics must receive ongoing training in how to repair damaged vehicles and replace broken parts.
 The cost of this training must be included in the calculations.

 It’s no secret: The shortage of labour power affects many sectors, including the car repair business.
 This means the cost of the services of a car mechanic or an auto body repair mechanic is higher, since wages have increased to attract new employees.
 The final bill for a claim may be higher for this reason.

 Increased cost of damage

-The number of car insurance claims due to collisions dropped from 4.77% in 2019 to 3.28% in 2020.
-However, the cost of claims has increased for the reasons cited above, such as increased costs for labour power and car parts.
-According to the Groupement des assureurs automobiles (GAA), the average cost of claims due to collision increased by 9.3% from 2010 to 2020, causing your insurance rates to increase.
+For car insurance, the cost of claims has increased for the reasons cited above, such as increased costs for labour power and car parts.
+According to the Groupement des assureurs automobiles (GAA), the average cost of claims due to collision increased by 14% in 2022, causing your insurance rates to increase.